galacticusmodel/galacticus-docker/README.md

 * Exit the container, loosing all data inside the container.
 Back from inside the container window:
   * exit

-* Note: if you need to rebuild the container (typically not necessary)
+* Note: if you need to rebuild the container (typically not necessary):
   * git clone https://github.com/galacticusmodel/galacticus-docker.git (this repository)
   * docker build -f Dockerfile-binary -t galacticus/galacticus .